 People who struggle with substance abuse continue compulsively using drugs no matter what the consequences may be.
 More often than not there are very few consequences when someone first starts drinking or using drugs.
 If they are an addict or alcoholic, though, after a while their problems start to pile up.

 Rather than facing the results of their drinking or using head-on, though, they continue drinking and using to cover up the shame or responsibility of getting out of it.
 After a while, their problems become incredibly difficult to solve and they find they have exhausted many of their options.
 Friends and family members become frustrated with bailing out their loved ones.

 Very few drugs provide additional effects, or “high,” when you overtake them.
 The desire to compulsively take more antidepressants hardly exists.
 Nearly all SSRIs and SNRIs simply function to provide balanced neurotransmitter levels in the brain.
 People on antidepressants are undeniably dependent on their medication but are far from addicted.

 Finding Substance Abuse Treatment

-People with dual diagnosis benefit from a treatment center that specializes in treating dual diagnosis cases.
-Hawaii Island Recovery provides this type of treatment, focusing first on the surface level addiction and then digging into the deeper roots of the mental illness.
+People with dual diagnoses benefit from a treatment center that specializes in treating dual diagnosis cases.
+Hawaii Island Recovery provides this type of treatment, focusing first on the surface-level addiction and then digging into the deeper roots of the mental illness.